 3. Use our top tips before investing

-Before investing in a Nasdaq Composite ETF, it’s a good idea to have a plan.
+Before investing, it’s a good idea to have a plan.
 This helps you keep a level head and make better decisions in the future.
 Follow these steps to build an intelligent investing plan:

 - Do your research.
-Study the top Nasdaq Composite ETFs, which we reviewed earlier.
+Study the top ones that we listed earlier.
 Compare each one to your own specific investing goals before deciding which ETF to choose.

 - Set a budget.
 Setting a budget helps you strip emotions such as fear and greed out of your decision-making process.
 It also ensures that you have plenty of money left over for future trades, even if a few trades don’t go your way (as is always likely to happen from time to time).
 Never invest more than you can afford to lose.